fabric8io/docker-maven-plugin/doc/manual.md

 <wait>
   <url>http://localhost:${host.port}</url>
   <time>10000</time>
+  <shutdown>500</shutdown>
 </wait>
 ````

 This setup will wait for the given URL to be reachable but ten seconds
 at most.
+Also, when stopping the container after an integration tests, the
+build wait for 500 ms before it tries to remove the container (if not `keepContainer`
+or `keepRunning` is used).
 You can use maven properties in each
 condition, too.
-In the example, the `${host.port}` propertu is
+In the example, the `${host.port}` property is
 probably set before within a port mapping section.

 ##### Log configuration